What are healthy boundaries and how can you set them?

 How often do you have to ask someone to repeat themselves because they were talking but you weren’t really listening?
 Have you ever driven home from work and realised you can’t remember making that right-hand turn?
 We’ve all been there!

 If you’re going through parts of your day on autopilot, then nib foundation partner Smiling Mind could be for you.
 Smiling Mind is a not-for-profit organisation with an easy-to-use mindfulness app that has already reached two million people across the globe.
+Not only is the app free to use, but it's also Australia’s first mindfulness-based meditation app which caters to the language and culture of Indigenous Australians.

 “Some of the benefits of mindfulness include creating a sense of calm, enhancing awareness and enjoying better-quality sleep,” says Jo.